department-of-veterans-affairs/vets-website/content/pages/education/after-you-apply.md

 ### What should I do while I wait?

 The transition from military to civilian life can be challenging.
-We offer tools and counseling programs to help you make the most of your educational options.
-[Learn about educational and career couseling](/education/tools-programs/education-career-counseling/).
+We offer tools and counseling programs to help you make the most of your educational options. <br> [Learn about educational and career couseling](/education/tools-programs/education-career-counseling/).

 ### What happens after I apply?

 You’ll get a Certificate of Eligibility (COE), or award letter, in the mail if we've approved your application.
 Bring this to the VA certifying official at your school.

-You can also start looking at future careers and job opportunities.
-[Learn about career-development resources](/employment/).
+You can also start looking at future careers and job opportunities. <br> [Learn about career-development resources](/employment/).

 <div markdown="0"><br></div>